neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 RETURN line;
 ```

-This query uses the _Movie_ data set's `genre_nodes.csv` as an example.
-The query returns the raw data stored in the said file.
-Note that this query only reads the .csv file; the command doesn't import any data into the database yet.

-Once you've played around a bit and are certain you know how to point to the various .csv files, clear the database of any test data and start importing your data.
+- Once you've played around a bit and are certain you know how to point to the various .csv files, clear the database of any test data and start importing your data

 ```
 //Clear the database of any remnants of test data: